limbernie/limbernie.github.io/_posts/2018-02-25-homeless-walkthrough.md

 ?>
 {% endhighlight %}

 I'm no cryptography expert but it's apparent that this challenge requires MD5 collisions in order to bypass the Secure Login page.
-I'll need 3 different strings that will result with the same MD5 hash.
+I'll need 3 different strings that will result in the same MD5 hash.

 I found a very informative [page][6]{:target='_blank'} detailing how one can generate 2^N collisions using `fastcoll`, a fast MD5 collision generator written by Marc Stevens.